Landlord Decision Guide · Updated 2026

 Decide and Communicate Promptly

-Long, uneven delays between applicants create their own fair housing risk — if one applicant hears back in a day and another waits two weeks, that disparity invites questions.
-Aim for a consistent turnaround for every applicant, and communicate the decision promptly once it’s made.
+Long, uneven delays between applicants create their own fair housing risk – if one applicant hears back in a day and another waits two weeks, that disparity invites questions.
+Aim for a consistent turnaround for every applicant, and communicate the decision promptly once it is made.
 Promptness also serves you practically: it lets you move to the next applicant without losing them.

 Keep the Communication Brief and Factual

 Whether the answer is yes or no, the communication should be short, professional, and factual.
 On a rejection especially, resist the urge to explain at length, soften with personal commentary, or speculate about the applicant’s situation.
-The written adverse action notice carries the legally required content where a consumer report was involved; your cover communication doesn’t need to editorialize beyond it.
+The written adverse action notice carries the legally required content where a consumer report was involved; your cover communication does not need to editorialize beyond it.

 When an Applicant Asks “Why?”